StevenWu1/The-Impact-of-Covid-on-the-US-Economy/README.md

 This analysis shows that, in Q1 before COVID, only 0.06% - 0.07% of the US GDP was used for the SNAP program.
 That percent doubled to 0.12% in Q2.
 In Q3, the percentage dropped by only 0.01% to 0.11% and stayed flat until the end of 2020.

 Additionally, the following statistical summaries are provided at the end to provide further support on the analysis results.
-Amount of SNAP benefits per month
+(a) Amount of SNAP benefits per month
-Amount of US GDP per month
+(b) Amount of US GDP per month
-Count of people enrolled in SNAP per month
+(c) Count of people enrolled in SNAP per month
-US population in 2020
+(d) US population in 2020
-Percent of SNAP benefit over GDP per month
+(e) Percent of SNAP benefit over GDP per month
-Percent of people enrolled in SNAP over US population SNAP benefits percent of change from the prior month SNAP enrollment percent of change from the prior month
+(f) Percent of people enrolled in SNAP over US population (g) SNAP benefits percent of change from the prior month (h) SNAP enrollment percent of change from the prior month